Meonstoke: Architecture

-Menonstoke has many sites with a historic Listing, including the Grade II listed Church of St Andrew which mainly dates from the 13th century, with a later tower, probably 15th century with early 20th-century repairs.
+Meonstoke has many sites with a historic Listing, including the Grade II listed Church of St Andrew which mainly dates from the 13th century, with a later tower, probably 15th century with early 20th-century repairs.
 These included the addition in 1906 of a memorial window by Mary Lowndes, a leading light in the Arts and Crafts Movement.

 A church was mentioned in the Domesday Book, but the first mention of a rector is found in 1262.
 Rectors of the parish have included: Thomas Chaundler, Christopher Bainbridge, Lawrence Humphrey, John Harris and Laurence Henry Woolmer.

 The Grade II Listed Meonstoke House is described as "Late C18, with mid C19 extensions at each side...[and a]
 C20 porch of classical style".
 A June 2020 report provided more specifics, some years after a restoration: "The house was built in the late 18th century, with north and south wings added half-way through the 20th century. ..
 The exterior is effortlessly Georgian, the interiors have been sympathetically modernised".
 The large greenhouse also appears to be of a Georgian style.
 The property, with 34 acres of gardens and paddocks, was sold in 2020.